- Use the Editor to identify the required and recommended properties for a schema.org type/class/entity

-You can either use the Editor’s class tree or start typing in the class name.
+You can either use the Editor’s type tree or start typing in the type name.

-If you are having trouble choosing the appropriate class, reference schema.org – their definitions will help you to select the best option.
+If you are having trouble choosing the appropriate type, reference schema.org – their definitions will help you to select the best option.

 B.Choose a reference name and URL

 Name: Select a name that’ll be easy for you to find.
 This will be your reference name.